rossmodolin/alura-java-basics/README.md

 ## Hi/Bonjour! 🌷

-This repository was created to upload the code created during Alura's **#ImersãoJava**, a set of 5 classes designed to give programmers their first opportunity to use Java.
+This repository was created to upload the code created during Alura's **#ImersãoJava**, a set of lessons designed to give programmers their first opportunity to use Java.

 - **Lesson 1**: How to consume data from a website, parse it, select relevant parts and print them on the terminal.